maxnut/GDReplayFormat/readme.md

 Replay data is stored in a compact binary format using:
 - Variable-length integer encoding (`varint`) to reduce storage size.
 - Delta encoding for frame data to reduce storage size.
+- Input packing for optimal storage (single byte in best-case scenario)
 - Optional extension support for custom replay metadata and input types.

 **Bot developers like you can add your own fields to GDR (like position data/frame fixes if you want) using the [Extensions](#extensions) feature**